jongwooksi/jongwooksi/README.md

 :two_men_holding_hands: PROJECT
 - A Study on the Semantic Analysis of Cyber Attacks and the Establishment of Knowledge Database (ETRI), (2019-06-01 ~ 2019-11-30)
+- Advancement of Casting Process Manufacturing Data and Development of Technology for joint Utilization, (2020-09-01 ~ 2021-01-31)
+- Development of underground control panel technology with AR air pocket technology(The Ministry of SMEs and Startups), (2021-09-06 ~ 2023-09-05)

 </br>